g45t345rt/derosphere/readme.md

 - Use dapps / smart contracts in a trully decentralized manner.
 No centralized entity!
 - Manage multiple wallets from different environment [mainnet, testnet, simulator]
 - Install, update or call custom smart contracts
-- Multi level command interface - intuitive and easy to use
+- Multi level command interface that is intuitive and easy to use

 ## Donations